Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/ValidateDocumentApi.md

 > DocumentValidationResult validateDocumentMsgValidation(inputFile)

-Validate if an MSG file is executable
+Validate if input file is a valid MSG file

 Validate if an input file is an MSG email file; if the document is not valid